Dr Thomas Lundberg

 - Lecturer (Politics)

 Tom received his PhD in Political Science from the University of Notre Dame (USA) in January 2003.
 He was a lecturer in Politics at Keele University, England, until joining Politics at the University of Glasgow in July 2007.
 He has taught courses in comparative politics, British and Scottish politics, and the European Union.
-Outside the UK, Tom has taught in China and in Spain, and he has done field research in New Zealand.
+Outside the UK, Tom has taught in Canada, China, Malaysia, Spain and the USA, and he has done field research in New Zealand.

 Tom's expertise in electoral systems, political parties, and British and Scottish politics has been sought by international journalists (see below), as well as by parliaments and non-governmental organisations.
 He has presented evidence on electoral systems to commissions and committees in the UK, Ireland and New Zealand, as well as to civil society groups in Spain.